 You must provide a photo when you sign up for the SAT.
-The photo will be part of your Admission Ticket and will be checked against your photo ID on test day to ensure security.
+New this year, the photo won't be part of your admission ticket.
+However, the test coordinator or proctor will still be able to view the photo and check it against your photo ID on test day to ensure security.

 You Really Need to Know This

-- If the photo you upload doesn’t meet the requirements listed below, you will not be allowed to test.
+- If the photo you upload doesn’t meet the requirements listed below, you won't be allowed to test.

-- Getting a message that your upload was successful does not mean that your photo meets all requirements.
-It only means that it’s the correct file type and size.
+- Getting a message that your upload was successful doesn't mean that your photo meets all requirements.
+It only means that it's the correct file type and size.

 If you have any concerns about the photo requirements, contact Customer Service.

 You won’t be allowed to take the test if your uploaded photo has any of these problems:

 - One or both of your eyes are not visible or blocked (for example, if you're wearing sunglasses).